pvdabeel/prolog/Documentation/FEATURES.md

 ## Architecture

 **Domain-agnostic core.**
-The prover, planner, and scheduler operate on abstract literals, rules, and dependency graphs.
-All Gentoo-specific logic lives in a pluggable rules layer behind a `rule/2` hook.
+The prover and the planning laws operate on abstract literals and rules.
+All Gentoo-specific logic lives in pluggable rules and ordering bindings behind a `rule/2` hook.
 The same engine could reason about any domain that encodes its constraints as rules.